 Buying and reselling secondhand products online have become popular ways to make money from unwanted items and save money on discounted purchases.
-A number of websites, such as eBay, Craigslist, and thredUP, have appeared to help people sell used items online.
+Several websites, such as eBay, Craigslist, and thredUP, have appeared to help people sell used items online.
 One of the most successful online marketplaces is Poshmark, which connects buyers and sellers of name-brand clothing and accessories.
 Selling on Poshmark is fast, simple, and potentially very lucrative, if you know a few simple tips to maximize earnings.
-Here’s how to sell on Poshmark as well as how to be successful on Poshmark.
+Here’s how to sell on Poshmark, as well as how to be successful on Poshmark.

-You can access Poshmark online, as well as via a smartphone app.
+Buyers and sellers can access Poshmark online, as well as through a smartphone app.
 Poshmark has apps for both Apple and Android devices.

-Like all websites that involve buying and selling, Poshmark has rules.
+Like all websites that involve buying and selling, Poshmark has community guidelines which users must follow.
 The key requirements for Poshmark buyers and sellers are listed below.

-- No counterfeit or unauthorized replicas may be sold on Poshmark.
+- You must not sell counterfeit or unauthorized replicas on Poshmark.
 (Actually, it is illegal to sell these items anywhere.)

 - You may not use any images you didn’t take yourself.